Illinois Summer Fellows

 Launched in 2018, the Illinois Summer Fellows (ISF) program allows undergraduate students from the University of Oxford to conduct plant science research alongside highly skilled scientists at the University of Illinois.
 ISF has cultivated an environment where the Fellows have the independence needed to develop as scientists while knowing that they have the support and encouragement of their supervisors.
 Fellows are paired with a scientist supervisor to assist them with a specific element of a project aimed to increase crops’ photosynthetic and/or water-use efficiency.
 The program aims to provide a rewarding experience that helps students develop as scientists, and ultimately, to consider pursuing careers in plant biology.

 The ISF program is supported by Oxford University in England and the Realizing Increased Photosynthetic Efficiency (RIPE), an international research project led by Illinois that is engineering crops to be more productive by improving photosynthesis.
-It is supported by the Bill & Melinda Gates Foundation, the U.S. Foundation for Food and Agriculture Research (FFAR), and the U.K. Government's Department for International Development (DFID).
+It is supported by the Bill & Melinda Gates Foundation, Foundation for Food and Agriculture Research, and U.K. Foreign, Commonwealth & Development Office.

 We accept applications from Oxford students in the first or second year of the Biological Sciences program at the University of Oxford who have an interest in plant physiology, food security, bioenergy, crop phenotyping, genetics, genomics, biochemistry, image analysis, statistics, or associated fields.
 Selected Illinois Summer Fellows will spend the summer at the University of Illinois at Urbana-Champaign in the U.S. contributing to plant science research, working alongside a postdoctoral researcher mentor.